Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Transform customer support with powerful web self-service tools

-Web self-service creates a win-win for support delivering convenience for customers and efficiency for businesses.
-With AI-powered tools, users can quickly find answers and resolve issues without waiting for assistance.
+Web self-service creates a win-win for support, delivering convenience for customers and efficiency for businesses.
+With self-service tools, users can quickly find answers and resolve issues without waiting for assistance.

-BoldDesk takes this further with a scalable solution that combines knowledge bases, AI-powered search, and customer portals, giving customers a branded help center to find articles, manage tickets, and get AI-driven suggestions.
+BoldDesk takes this even further by offering a scalable solution that blends knowledge bases, AI-driven search, and customer portals.
+This gives customers a branded help center where they can access articles, manage tickets, and receive intelligent suggestions.

 Did you find this article interesting?
 Provide your suggestions and ideas in the comment section below.